digitalsimboja/buildspace-lw3dao-polygon-subgraph/README.md

-# Full stack Subgraph development with Graph Protocol and Next.js
+# Full stack Profile NFT development with theGraph Protocol and Next.js

 This is an example of how to build a full stack application using Graph Protocol and Nextjs